forbiddenname/SEDTM-REI/README.md

 code for Semantic Enhanced Digital Twin System for Robot-Environment Interaction Monitoring

-The TD_ unity includes graphic model, physical model, semantic space visualization and data receiving program with TCP / IP.
+The DT_unity includes graphic model, physical model, semantic space visualization and data receiving program with TCP / IP.
 All programs are written in C#

-The spatial_ rel_ Detection includes the description of spatial relationship dataset and the specific steps of model training.
+The spatial_rel_ Detection includes the description of spatial relationship dataset and the specific steps of model training.
 All programs are written in python.